schnibel/MMM-Memo/README.md

 ````
 http://MIRROR_IP:MIRROR_PORT/AddMemo?memoTitle=SHOPPING&item=Fruits&level=INFO
 ````
+**NOTE** : The level property is optional in the request.
+If not specified, the `INFO` level will be set.

 ### To add `Daddy: +33123456789` to the `Phone Numbers` memo note with a WARNING level:
 ````
 http://MIRROR_IP:MIRROR_PORT/AddMemo?memoTitle=phone%20numbers&item=Daddy%3A%20%2B33123456789&level=WARNING
 ````
+**NOTE** : The level property is optional in the request.
+If not specified, the `INFO` level will be set.

 ### To remove the second displayed memo of the `Phone Numbers` memo note:
 ````